JoThurst/yuno-ball/README.md

 # NBA Sports Analytics Dashboard

+An interactive web application for exploring NBA player and team statistics, built with Flask, Tailwind CSS, and PostgreSQL.

+## Overview

-This project is a sports analytics dashboard for NBA data.
-It provides detailed player and team statistics, along with interactive filtering and visualization capabilities.
+This project is a sports analytics dashboard that allows users to explore detailed NBA data.
+It provides comprehensive statistics for players and teams, along with interactive filtering and visualization capabilities.

 ## Features